 Topic – Fire

 This half term our topic is ‘Fire’.
 We will begin by celebrating ‘Bonfire Night’ through our art work and learning about the reason behind the event and why we should remember it as a part of our history.
 The children will be investigating ‘fire’ as a source for cooking by making shortbread.
-The Great Fire of London is a focus for this topic and the children will research and learn the historical facts about this significant event.
-In geography they will find London landmarks on a map and in science they will be investigating and comparing how a fire engine moves on different surfaces.
+‘The Great Fire of London’ is a focus for this topic and the children will research and learn the historical facts about this significant event.
+In geography, they will find London landmarks on a map and in science they will be investigating and comparing how a fire engine moves on different surfaces.

-This half term the children will begin by focusing on story settings.
+This half term the children will begin by focussing on story settings.
 This involves lots of speaking and listening activities such as hot seating and thought tracking.
 The children will work on using their senses and lots of adjectives to describe different settings, they will go on to write a story set on a beach.
 The children will also be reading information texts and creating their own information page about the Great Fire of London.

-This half term Year 2 will revise their knowledge of 2d and 3d shapes, including symmetry and right angles.
+This half term, Year 2 will revise their knowledge of 2D and 3D shapes, including symmetry and right angles.
 They will learn how to work out fractions of shapes and practise using coins to work out total amounts and change needed.
 There will be lots of practical activities involving measuring accurately using centimetres and millilitres.